How to start using AI in 2026 – A complete guide for beginners

 • Integration into everyday technologies: AI is being seamlessly incorporated into common devices and software, from smartphones to productivity tools, making it a ubiquitous part of daily life.

-• AI for personalization and customer experience: Businesses are leveraging AI to provide highly personalized products, services, and marketing campaigns to improve customer experiences.
-For example, Lily AI uses image recognition to assign descriptors to products in fashion, home, and beauty spaces, improving product discovery and recommendations.
+• AI for personalization and customer experience: Businesses leverage AI to provide highly personalized products, services, and marketing campaigns to improve customer experiences across e-commerce, fashion, and retail.

 • Advancements in specialized fields: AI is making significant strides in areas like healthcare (disease detection, drug discovery), scientific research (climate modeling, material science), and autonomous systems (self-driving cars).

-• Small language models (SLMs): These more compact AI models are gaining traction as they offer improved efficiency and can run on devices with limited resources.
+• Small language models (SLMs): These more compact AI models continue to gain traction, offering improved efficiency and the ability to run on devices with limited resources or fully offline.

-1. Competitive advantage: AI adoption is rapidly increasing, with 73% of US companies already using AI in some areas of their business.
+• Competitive advantage: As of 2026, 94% of companies use AI in at least one business function worldwide, and 100% of Fortune 500 companies use artificial intelligence in their business operations.
 Those who don’t embrace AI risk falling behind competitors who are leveraging it to improve efficiency, decision-making, and customer experiences.

-4. Personalized customer experiences: AI enables businesses to offer highly personalized products, services, and marketing campaigns.
-This improves customer satisfaction and loyalty, with 91% of consumers preferring brands that provide personalized experiences.
+• Personalized customer experiences: AI enables businesses to offer highly personalized products, services, and marketing campaigns.
+This improves customer satisfaction and loyalty.

-7. Innovation and new business models: AI opens up opportunities for creating innovative products, services, and business models that weren’t previously possible.
+• Innovation and new business models: AI opens up opportunities for creating innovative products, services, and business models that weren’t previously possible.
+Agentic AI in particular is enabling entirely new categories of products that operate autonomously on behalf of users.

-8. Talent attraction and retention: As AI becomes more prevalent, employees with AI skills will be in high demand.
+• Talent attraction and retention: As AI becomes more prevalent, employees with AI skills will be in high demand.
+The AI skills gap is now seen as the biggest barrier to integration, and education was the number one way companies adjusted their talent strategies due to AI.
 Learning about AI can make you more valuable to your organization and open up new career opportunities.
+Deloitte

 By starting to learn about and implement AI now, you can position yourself and your organization to take full advantage of this transformative technology, driving growth, efficiency, and innovation in the years to come.